-The Site Manager / Caretaker is responsible and accountable to the Head Teacher and the trust lead for health, safety and premises for all matters relating to health and safety within the sphere of their duties.
+The Site Manager/Caretaker is responsible and accountable to the Headteacher and the trust lead for health, safety and premises for all matters relating to health and safety within the sphere of their duties.

-The responsibilities of the facilities manager are to:
+The responsibilities of the Site Manager/Caretaker are to:

-- Report to the Head Teacher / trust lead for health, safety and premises any defects and hazards which cannot easily be remedied within the resources available to them. - Inform the Head Teacher / trust lead for health, safety and premises whenever contractors are due to enter the Trust to undertake maintenance, service or works contracts.
-Any works that affect the fabric of the building will be subject to a permit to work.
-The facilities manager will ensure relevant information is communicated and shared with staff, learners and visitors. - Be responsible for coordinating all contractual work and maintenance carried out on trust premises, including health and safety matters concerned with other contractors. - In conjunction with the Head Teacher / trust lead for health, safety and premises ensure that strict procedures are laid down for building work such as roofing, excavation and drainage, alterations to building structures, refurbishments and renovations or re- modelling schemes. - Ensure that all site staff and cleaning staff are equally aware of the trust health and safety policy and that they are equally aware of any arrangements of the policy that affects their work activities e.g. Storage arrangements, materials, equipment and hazardous substances. - Implement a systematic and methodical system of servicing, inspecting, maintaining, checking and auditing compliance agreements across the trust premises.
+• Report to the Headteacher/trust lead for health, safety and premises any defects and hazards which cannot easily be remedied within the resources available to them.

+- Inform the Headteacher/trust lead for health, safety and premises whenever contractors are due to enter the Trust to undertake maintenance, service or works contracts.
+Any work that affects the fabric of the building will be subject to a permit to work.
+The Site Manager/Caretaker will ensure relevant information is communicated and shared with staff, students and visitors. - Be responsible for coordinating all contractual work and maintenance carried out on trust premises, including health and safety matters concerned with other contractors. - In conjunction with the Headteacher/trust lead for health and safety, ensure that strict procedures are laid down for building work such as roofing, excavation and drainage, alterations to building structures, refurbishments and renovations or re-modelling schemes. - Ensure that all site staff and cleaning staff are equally aware of the trust's health and safety policy and that they are equally aware of any arrangements of the policy that affect their work activities, e.g. storage arrangements, materials, equipment and hazardous substances. - Implement a systematic and methodical system of servicing, inspecting, maintaining, checking and auditing compliance agreements across the trust premises.